Semiparametric semi-supervised learning for general targets under distribution shift and decaying overlap: Problem setup

 There is a deep connection between regular and asymptotically linear estimators and influence functions -- see Theorem 3.1 in \citet{tsiatis2006semiparametric}.
 In fact, given a full-data influence function $\finfluence{\data^F;\thetatarget}$, one can recover the associated estimator $\hat{\theta}^F$ by solving the estimating equation

 Standard semiparametric theory guarantees that, under mild conditions, the classical estimator $\thetaf$ characterized in Equation~\ref{eq:ral} and Equation~\ref{eq:full_est_eq} is consistent for $\thetatarget$ and asymptotically normal.
 This follows from well-known properties of influence functions and an application of the Central Limit Theorem.
 The asymptotic variance of the estimator $\thetaf$ is given by the variance of its influence function divided by the sample size, i.e.~$\VV{\finfluence{\data^F;\thetatarget}} / (n+N)$.
 Notice that if we do not make assumptions on the distribution of the data-generating process, we are left with a problem that is inherently nonparametric.
 In this case, semiparametric theory shows that each functional is associated with one and only one full-data influence function, and thus it is also the efficient one (i.e. the one delivering the smallest asymptotic variance).
-The efficient full-data estimator is optimal in the sense that it achieves the \textit{semiparametric efficiency lower bound}.

 While convenient from a theoretical standpoint, the full-data estimator $\thetaf$ is of little practical relevance, as it relies on outcome labels that are missing in the unlabeled portion of the data.
 A natural first approximation is to construct an estimator using only the labeled sample.
 However, under the missing at random (MAR) assumption, such an estimator is generally biased due to distribution shifts in the labeling mechanism.
 Our objective is therefore to understand \textit{how} to construct an unbiased and asymptotically normal estimator for the target parameter $\thetatarget$, using the observed data $\data=(X,R,RY)$ in the presence of decaying overlap.
 We then develop a general and flexible strategy for constructing estimators that remain valid under this challenging regime.